Drinking water: Self-supplying schools

 • Check for leaks in the network and cracks in water storage tanks

-Once you have undertaken cleaning and critical maintenance and believe you have resolved the issue, you will need to re-test the water three times.
-The supply can only be deemed safe to drink once three sequential samples taken at least one day apart have tested free of E. coli.
+• After cleaning and critical maintenance, you will need to re-test the water 3 times.
+The supply can only be deemed safe to drink once 3 sequential samples (taken at least 1 day apart) have tested free of E. coli.

-Please enter your water retest results on the Argest portal, as soon as you receive them, to confirm your school’s water supply is safe to drink and ensure there is an audit trail of your school’s test results.
+• Enter your water re-test results on the Argest portal as soon as you receive them to confirm your school’s water supply is safe to drink and ensure there is an audit trail of your school’s test results.

-The presence of coliform bacteria indicates the potential for human disease-causing bacteria to be present, although E. coli bacteria have not been identified.
-The larger the number of bacteria the more significant the level of contamination.
+The presence of coliform bacteria indicates that contamination may be present although, E. coli bacteria have not been identified.
+The larger the number of bacteria, the more significant the likely level of contamination.

 • Ensure filters and UV disinfection units have been recently serviced including replacement of cartridges and UV lamps if required etc.